She Who Must Be Obeyed

 Leonard Dove inked two cartoons featuring table talk…

-E. McNerney continued the New Yorker tradition of cartoons featuring rich old men and their gold diggers…
+E. McNerney continued The New Yorker tradition of cartoons featuring sugar daddies and gold diggers…

 Gardner Rea pondered the value of kitsch in a regal setting…